gilesknap/IaC-at-home/nas/03-maas/MakeUefiSd.md

 - Any number of target RPIs - these will need a keyboard and screen connected to complete the process
 - One SD Card per target RPI, you only need 5MB of space so any cards will do.
+- the zip tool needs to be installed on the builder machine
+  - `sudo apt -y install zip`

 Step 1 Create the UEFI SD Cards